 ABOUT THE FILM

-It is here that William Blake wrote the words to the hymn 'JERUSALEM'.
+It is here that William Blake wrote the words to 'JERUSALEM'.

 "AND DID THOSE FEET IN ANCIENT TIME.

 WALK UPON ENGLAND'S MOUNTAINS GREEN?"

 Some early visualizations for the film 'Blake in Sussex'.
 Please click to Play .